Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_introduction.md

 users, applications, and your existing storage infrastructure.
 No storage migration or application changes are required.

-As shown in Figure 1, initial read data is retrieved from backend storage and copied to the Open CAS Linux cache.
+As shown in the figure below, initial read data is retrieved from backend storage and copied to the Open CAS Linux cache.
 A second read promotes data to system memory.
 Subsequent reads are returned at high-performance RAM or flash speed.
 In Write-through mode, all data is written synchronously to both the backend